czujto/czujto.github.io/_posts/2021-06-05-ContinuosAccessEvaluation.md

 excerpt_separator: <!--more-->
 ---
 Continuous access evaluation (CAE) allows organisations to monitor near real time critical events in Azure AD.
-Learn what the key benefits are and also how to enable it!
+Learn what the key benefits are and how to enable or disable CAE!

 <!--more-->